sepehr-safari/nostribe-web-client/CODE_OF_CONDUCT.md

-# **Nostribe Code of Conduct**
+# **Iris Code of Conduct**

-Nostribe is an open and welcoming project that values the participation of all contributors.
+Iris is an open and welcoming project that values the participation of all contributors.
 We are committed to creating a supportive and inclusive environment for everyone involved.

-To ensure that Nostribe remains a welcoming and safe space, we ask that all contributors abide by the following code of conduct:
+To ensure that Iris remains a welcoming and safe space, we ask that all contributors abide by the following code of conduct:

 ## **Be respectful**